-Excited and confident, I approached corporate brands.
-Gatekeepers showed me the exit door faster than I realized I was saying something wrong.
-After experiencing consecutive rejections, the word sponsorship or sponsor came into my realm.
-I have no recollection of how it came to me.
-The word came, but not the process.
+Excited and confident, Roberta approached corporate brands.
+Gatekeepers showed her the exit door faster than she realized she had used the wrong term.
+After experiencing consecutive rejections, the word sponsor or sponsorship came into her realm, but not the process.

 Self-taught, Roberta learned from trial and error how to secure sponsors for her company’s event.
 All of her events were sponsored; as a result, she saved her company hundreds of thousands of dollars and was able to implement events that she was passionate about.

 Roberta decided to share her knowledge, experience and insight on how to sell (any type) of event to sponsors, communicate with sponsors and understanding sponsorship.

 Roberta is the first African American to write books on planning sponsored-events and securing sponsors.

 Her events’ sponsors span the gamut from Tommy Hilfiger Jeans and Rite Aid to Adidas and Coca-Cola.
 Roberta strategic problem-solving, ingenuity, and inquisitive nature have all earned her the reputation as an innovative sponsorship industry frontrunner around the globe.